kumina/buckler/README.md

 }
 ```

-Buckler can (and will) setup initial indexes based on the 'indexes' property.
+Buckler can (and will) set up initial indexes based on the 'indexes' property.
 However, if you use time stamp based indexes (e.g. [logstash-]YYYY.MM.DD),
 set these explicitly as 'autoindexes' if you want these to be created instead.
 For example: